ksmetz/bagPipes/README.md

 	git clone https://github.com/ksmetz/bagPipes.git .
 	```

-2. Edit the tab-separated `samplesheet.txt` file with the names of `Read1` and `Read2` gzipped fastq files, and the paths to these files under the `Sequencing_Directory` column.
+2. Edit the tab-separated `XXXXsamplesheet.txt` file with the names of `Read1` and `Read2` gzipped fastq files (or just `Read1` for single-end data), and the paths to these files under the `Sequencing_Directory` column.
 No naming convention is needed.
 Any number of optional columns can be included for metadata, output file naming, and sample merging.
 An example is shown below:

 	| Project   | Cell_Type | Genotype	| Bio_Rep	| Tech_Rep	| Seq_Rep	| Read1 | Read2 | Sequencing_Directory |
 	|---------|-----------|----------|---------|----------|---------|-------------------|-------------------|---------------------------|